paachary/automating-aws-cloudformation-deployment/README.md

 ### Nested Stack example

 #### webapp-nested-resources
+          $ pynt create_nested_stack["webapp-nested-resources"]

           This stack creates a fully functional web application running using python Flask with postgresdb as its datastore.
           The webapplication can be accessed using http://<webapp-instance-public-dns>:8000/ .
           Creates network-resources, natgw-resources, ssm-resources, postgres-db-resources, webapp-resources.

 ### Individual Stacks example

           The program has options to create the following stacks individually.
 Description of each of the stack is provided below:

 #### network-resources
+          $ pynt create_stack["network-resources"]

           Creates a custom VPC and its related resources [subnets, route tables, igw].

 #### natgw-resources
+          $ pynt create_stack["natgw-resources"]

           Creates a nat gateway in one of the public subnets and an associated route table with a private subnet mapping.
           This stack is dependent on the network-resources stack created above.

 #### ssm-resources
+          $ pynt create_stack["ssm-resources"]

           Creates required ssm parameters for postgres-db-resources and webapp-resouces template to use.
           There is no dependency on any stack.

 #### postgres-db-resources
+          $ pynt create_stack["postgres-db-resources"]

           Creates an ec2 instance with a postgres db hosted on it in a private subnet.
           This stack is dependent on the network-resources stack and ssm-resources stack created above.

 #### webapp-resources
+          $ pynt create_stack["webapp-resources"]

           Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.
           The webapplication can be accessed using http://<webapp-instance-public-dns>:8000/ This stack is dependent on the network-resources stack and ssm-resources stack created above.

 #### Note
           If you choose to create all the above individual stacks in the specified order, then you will have a fully functional web application running on python Flask with postgredb as its datastore.

+          You can execute all the individual stacks using one command as shown below:

+                    $ pynt create_stack["network-resources","natgw-resources","ssm-resources","postgres-db-resources","webapp-resources"]

+### Regarding the source code, "build.py"
+          This is the python code which gets invoked when "pynt" is executed on the command line.
+          A function with "task" decorator is executed when the specific function is invoked using the following command:
+                    $ pynt create_nested_stack["webapp-nested-resources"]